-11.If you are using a redundant network adapter, select it from the "Access point 2" drop-down list.
+11.If you are using a redundant network adapter, select it from the "Access point 2" drop-down list

 The list shows all available devices that are suitable for time synchronization.
-The "Master" option is selected automatically.

 The BCE/Softnet communications processor cannot be configured redundantly.